 Are behind the head cable curls worth including in your routine?

 The cable behind the neck curl provides a bicep peak contraction that not many other exercises can replicate.
 This is so because the movement has you contract your biceps in their shortest anatomical position.
-So if you want to improve your mind muscle connection, then it's definitely recommended to include lat pulldown curls in your workout program.
+So if you want to improve your mind muscle connection and pump up your biceps, then it’s definitely recommended to include lat pulldown curls in your workout program.

-Overall, your best bet is to perform the behind the head cable curl for high reps so that you can keep the tension firmly on your biceps rather than getting tempted to jerk the weight down with your lats.
+Overall, your best bet is to perform the behind the head cable curl during a high repetition bicep training routine so that you can keep the tension firmly on your biceps rather than getting tempted to jerk the weight down with your lats.

 - Muscle Contractions | Learn Muscular Anatomy.
 (2021).
 Visible Body. https://www.visiblebody.com/learn/muscular/muscle-contractions